 I'm guilty.
 I admit it.
 I've called APEWS listings "random," which isn't quite right.
 Arbitrary would be a better word for it.
 Not to mention broad, and questionable.

-APEWS, the "anonymous" blacklist meant to be an early warning system for spam, generates a lot of worry from administrators and end users who find themselves listed by way of plugging their IP address into an online lookup tools like DNSStuff.
+APEWS, the "anonymous" blocking list meant to be an early warning system for spam, generates a lot of worry from administrators and end users who find themselves listed by way of plugging their IP address into an online lookup tools like DNSStuff.
 Though it doesn't result in much (if any) of anyone's mail being rejected, as it's not widely used, some people still think they're being labeled a spammer, and don't know what to do about it.

-They've usually done nothing to warrant the listing; the simple fact of the matter is that they happen to have an IP address on the internet, and there's more than a 1/3 chance that this IP address will be on the APEWS blacklist.
+They've usually done nothing to warrant the listing; the simple fact of the matter is that they happen to have an IP address on the internet, and there's more than a 1/3 chance that this IP address will be on the APEWS blocklist.

 As I've indicated previously, APEWS has IP address entries accounting for about 42% of the raw numerical depth of V4 IP address space, though I'm not excluding non-routable space and overlap between some listings.
 When one takes those factors into consideration, APEWS seems to list somewhere around 38% of currently routable IP4 network space.

-Here's what happens when I do that: Over the past ten days or so, my 42% blacklisting of IP space would've captured 62.8% of spam, but also incorrectly captured non-spam 31.5% of the time.
+Here's what happens when I do that: Over the past ten days or so, my 42% listing of IP space would've captured 62.8% of spam, but also incorrectly captured non-spam 31.5% of the time.

-When I skinny my imaginary blacklist down to 38% of IP4 space, I get a 62.21% hit rate on spam and 31.15% false positive rate against non-spam.
+When I skinny my imaginary blocklist down to 38% of IP4 space, I get a 62.21% hit rate on spam and 31.15% false positive rate against non-spam.
 (In other words, just about the same numbers.)

 To me, this is evidence that APEWS seems to be blocking some spam based on the "stopped clock is right twice a day" principle.
 List a large chunk of IP address space, and you're going to catch a significant amount spam, though inaccurately.